dbushey/dbushey.github.io/_posts/2015-3-4-Sandstorm-Box.md

 ![Hubsan X4 H107C Quadcopter Spare Parts Crash Pack](../images/blades.jpg)

-In the place of the fans I will try to use quadcopter blades.
-They blow a lot of ar and the kit with blades and 2 pcs motors is not expensive.
+In the place of the fans I will try to use quadcopter dc motors and blades.
+They blow a lot of ar and the kit with blades and 2 dcs motors is not expensive.
-Whater pipers will be used to channel the air.
+Water pipers will be used to channel the air.

 ###Materials List
 1. Masonite